Tom's Guide Verdict

 Size: 3.4 x 2.8 x 0.63-0.67 inches (closed); 6.5 x 2.8 x 0.27 inches (open)

 Weight: 6.5 ounces

-The Galaxy Z Flip 3 is here, and it’s the “cheapest” foldable phone ever at $999 before its successor came along.
+The Galaxy Z Flip 3 was the “cheapest” foldable phone ever at $999 before its successor came along.
 It was nonetheless a feat worth noting.
-No, a grand isn’t cheap, but the Galaxy Z Flip 3 brings foldable phone technology down to a much more attainable price.
-And more people can try out the foldable life than ever before, a torch the Galaxy Z Flip 4 now carries.
+No, a grand isn’t cheap, but the Galaxy Z Flip 3's price allowed more people to try out the foldable life than ever before, a torch the Galaxy Z Flip 4 now carries.